jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-03-07-dbt-pizza-shop-5/index.md

 ### Insert Source Data

-The source data sets are inserted into staging tables using a Python script.

-### Insert Records

-The source data is inserted using the [Python Client for Google BigQuery](https://cloud.google.com/python/docs/reference/bigquery/latest).
-It is a simple process that reads records from the source data files as dictionary while adding incremental ID/creation datetime and inserts them using the client library.
-Note that a service account is used for authentication and its key file (*key.json*) is placed in the *sa_key* folder that exists in the same level of the script's parent folder - see below for the required folder structure.
+The source data is inserted using the [AWS SDK for pandas (awswrangler)](https://aws-sdk-pandas.readthedocs.io/en/stable/) package.
+It is a simple process that reads records from the source data files as Pandas DataFrame, adds incremental ID/creation datetime and inserts to S3.
+Upon successful insertion, we can check the source records are saved into S3 and their table metadata is registered in a Glue database named *pizza_shop*.

 ```python
 # setup/insert_records.py